willis240/willis240.github.io/README.md

 - Finished up the text explanations for the jupyter notebook
 - Added slide about jupyter notebooks to the slides about what I've learned
 - Added slide about network monitoring tools to the slides about what I've learned
+- Edited the jupyter notebook so that its database info, like the py files', is taken from the yaml file

 ## About Me